kenl-lin/bookstore/README.md

 #### 1.1 Project Overview

 This project is a simple book management system that provides basic functions such as book categories, book addition, and shopping cart management.
-It is built and developed using Java 17 and spring boot 3.3.x.
+It is built and developed using Java 17 and spring boot 3.3.x and maven.

 #### 1.2 Why Chose Spring Boot ?